Khey17/100-Days-Of-ML-Code/README.md

-# 100-Days-Of-ML-Code
+# 100-Days-Of-ML-Code 🧑‍💻

-Started re-learning ML (After discontinuing it) whenever I learn something new in Machine Learning, This Repository will be updated.
-Right now, I forked an open source project and working on it for the past one month (March - April 2023).
+I have started re-learning Machine Learning and will be updating this repository with my progress.
+My focus is on exploring and learning new concepts in Machine Learning.
+Recently, I have been working on research papers related to Supervised Contrastive Learning from 'Arxiv' (February to June).
+Currently, I am diving into MATLAB and its various tools to enhance my skills.

-This readme file will help me keep track of my learning progress.
+This README file will serve as a record of my learning journey and help me track my progress 📈.

-**Current Learning Status:** Finished learning, how to build a deep learning model using pre-trained model using TensorFlow.
+**Current Learning Status:** I am currently focusing on learning Data Pre-processing & Visualization using MATLAB.